ceu-lang/ceu/docs/requests.md

 ## Safety and Programmability Considerations

-The conversion described above for the request pattern is still a simplification of the problem and neglects some considerations:
+The conversion described above for the request pattern is still a simplification of the problem and neglects some desired functionality:

 1. *Failure*:  the resource should be allowed to fail and notify the application.
-2. *Abortion*: the application should be allowed to abort a request and notify the resource.
+2. *Abortion*: the application should be allowed to abort an ongoing request and notify the resource.
 3. *Sessions*: the application should be allowed to make concurrent requests to the same resource.